Director of Operations

 St Andrew the Great is a city-centre church whose aim is to reach Cambridge with the gospel and send gospel workers to the world.
 We seek to appoint a Director of Operations to lead and manage the whole array of practicalities which support this gospel work, as well as the people involved.
 The post is a vital one, and we are praying for someone of Christian maturity, godly character and wisdom, in wholehearted agreement with our ethos and ministry aims, and with significant management experience.

-We are looking for at least four apprentices to join the team from August 2017, for one year.
+We are looking for at least four apprentices to join the team for one year from August 2019.
 Applicants need to be eager to serve humbly, demonstrate a good grasp of Christian truth and knowledge of the Bible, model Christian living and have a genuine interest in exploring whether paid Christian ministry is for them.
 Apprentices have normally been new or recent graduates, both men and women, some from our own church family and some from other churches across the UK and the world.

-In addition to this, the apprentices will receive weekly Bible training sessions with our Ministry Trainer, Christopher Ash (former director of the Cornhill training scheme in London from 2004 to 2015), as well as weekly lunches with our vicar, Alasdair Paine, to learn about teaching and preaching the Bible.
+1) Bible and pastoral ministry training: in particular, attending the TEAM course, weekly Bible training sessions with our Ministry Trainer Christopher Ash (former director of the Cornhill training scheme) as well as weekly lunches with our vicar, Alasdair Paine, to learn about teaching and preaching the Bible.

-Each apprentice is awarded a grant to cover living costs, and accommodation near to the church is provided free of charge.
+A grant is available to each apprentice to cover living costs, and accommodation near the church is provided free of charge.